John Mattson, City Assessor

 - Deferred taxes for each fiscal year plus accrued interest become due and payable within one year from the time of change of ownership, disqualification in the program or failure to submit a completed application.
 Copy of documents that support your income and net worth and a signed copy of instructions must be submitted to the Real Estate Assessment Office by December 1

 - Deferred taxes constitute a lien on the real property

 Income limits for Fiscal Year 2019 are:

 Family size Income limit Family size Income limit

-Completed applications, copies of documents that support your income and net worth and a signed copy of instructions must be submitted to the Real Estate Assessment Office by Friday, December 1, 2017.
+Completed applications, copies of documents that support your income and net worth and a signed copy of instructions must be submitted to the Real Estate Assessment Office no later than December 1, 2018.